 Mr. Lazor is a CPA, Director with Kronick Kalada Berdy & Co., a certified public accounting firm based in Kingston, Pennsylvania, where he has practiced as a partner for more than 25 years.
 He is a Certified Fraud Examiner and was also registered with the National Association of Securities Dealers and the New York Stock Exchange in general securities.
 Mr. Lazor was also registered in the Commonwealth of Pennsylvania as a Registered Investment Advisor.
 Mr. Lazor has served on the boards of the McCole Foundation and the Richard and Marion Pearsall Family Foundation as an officer and member since December 1999.
 Additionally, he has been an officer/shareholder of Keystone Financial Advisors, Inc. since September 1995.
 He received a Bachelor of Science degree in Commerce and Finance from Wilkes College, and holds CPA licenses in Pennsylvania and New York.

-Dr. Sewatsky served as a member of the boards of directors of the Scranton/Temple Residency Program, the Moses Taylor Health Care System, the Rural Stroke Initiative, and the Task Force on Health Care at the University of Scranton.
-She currently serves on the boards of directors of the Northeast Regional Cancer Institute and NEPA Emergency Medical Services.
-She is also an affiliate faculty member of The Commonwealth Medicine College.
-Dr. Sewatsky volunteers at the Children’s Advocacy Center in Scranton and her parish’s Care and Concern Health Clinic in Pittston.
+Dr. Sewatsky served as a member of the boards of directors of the Scranton/Temple Residency Program, the Moses Taylor Health Care System, the Rural Stroke Initiative, and the Task Force on Health Care at the University of Scranton, the Northeast Regional Cancer Institute, NEPA Emergency Medical Services, and The Wright Center for Graduate Medical Education.
+She is an affiliate faculty member of The Geisinger Commonwealth School of Medicine and volunteers with multiple organizations throughout our community.

 Ms. Santarsiero serves as an Investment Executive for the Santarsiero Investment Group at LPL Financial in Dunmore PA.
 She has provided financial planning and investment management services for individuals, businesses, pension funds, foundations and endowments for the past 20 years.
 Prior to financial planning she was employed as an accountant in the banking industry.